deepomicslab/DeepHost/README.md

 # DeepHost
-DeepHost, a phage host prediction tool.
+DeepHost is a phage host prediction tool.

 ## Prerequisite
 DeepHost is implemented with Python3.6 and keras2.2.4.
 Following packages should be installed.